Top of page

 You might need G-CSF treatment if:

-• you have neutropenic sepsis (a serious, whole-body reaction triggered by an infection in people with a low neutrophil count) and you haven’t responded to antibiotic treatment
+• you have neutropenic sepsis (a serious, whole-body reaction triggered by an infection in people with a low neutrophil count)

 • you are due to have stem cells collected for a stem cell transplant